 The dynamic chart library of Dojo will allow responsive and dynamic charts that not only react to changes in the input values instantly, but will also show more information clicking in one part of them, and will be exportable to SVG for further edits.
 In some cases, the type of the graph will be also changeable on the fly to allow a better view of some data.

-Forms will be made simpler, but without losing functionality, making advanced functionality not visible until the user selects it.
+Forms will be simplified, but without losing functionality, making advanced functionality not visible until the user selects it.
 In this way, new users will not be overwhelmed by the number of options, and advanced users will only need to expand the relevant parts of the form without having to reload the page.

 4.3 Bootstrap Library

-Bootstrap[R14] is a open source front-end framework based on CSS and JavaScript to create websites.
+Bootstrap[R14] is an open source front-end framework based on CSS and JavaScript to create websites.
 It contains templates and modules for the typography, buttons, navigation, forms and interface components of web sites.

 It was initially conceived by Twitter staff to promote code reuse, interface consistency, and responsive web designs that adapt fluidly to the device and available canvas space.